Oncology Webinar: Introduction

 Making Adaptive Dose-Finding Trials Easy For Clinicians

-This is a transcript from an Oncology XTalk given by ARG on Making Adaptive Dose-Finding Trials Easy For Clinicians
+This is a transcript from an Oncology XTalk given by ARG on Making Adaptive Dose-Finding Trials Easy For Clinicians.
+ARG is an oncology CRO with over 50 market authorizations.

 Good day to everyone joining us and welcome to today’s Xtalks webinar.
 Today’s talk is entitled “How To Make Adaptive Dose-Finding Trials Easy For The Clinician.”